Published on July 2, 2024

 Definition

-Green stool — when your feces look green — is usually the result of something you ate, such as spinach.
-Certain medications or iron supplements also can cause green stool.
+Green stool — when your feces look green — is usually the result of something you ate, such as spinach or dyes in some foods.
+Certain medicines or iron supplements also can cause green stool.

-Newborns pass a dark green stool called meconium, and breast-fed infants often produce yellow-green stools.
-In older children and adults, green stool is uncommon.
-It's rarely cause for concern.
+Newborns pass a dark green stool called meconium, and breastfed infants often produce yellow-green stools.
+In older children and adults, green stool is not common.
+However, it's rarely cause for concern.

 Causes